Do you worry about things, both little and big, on a regular basis and are unable to stop?

 Anxiety is a symptom of everyday life.
 It is inescapable.
 Eustress is considered good anxiety because it is just enough to get us mobilized, from cramming for a test, to preparing for a dinner party to voraciously researching an unwanted new medical diagnosis.
 It is when the symptoms of anxiety become overwhelming, do not remit and/or are too much to bear, that it becomes problematic.

 Anxiety can paralyze you.
 It can come on when least expected and it can be chronic and unable to shake for some who never feel safe.
 It can be trapping and inescapable and it can be so harrowing that leaving the safety of one’s home becomes an impossible task.
-With panic is the fear of impending death; there is no control over the menacing circumstances.
+With panic, or panic attacks, is the fear of impending death; there is no control over the menacing circumstances.
 Sweating, shortness of breath, numbness, dizziness and the feeling of being smothered are but some of the anxiety symptoms.
 Separation anxiety is at the core for many who are unable to live an independent life, separate from a loved one or from their parents.